Saturday 11:00PM @ Aggie Theatre

 LOUD, Energetic, Engaging

 iZCALLi makes the kind of music you leave home to: melancholy folk phrases lashed to driving beats that pin the pedal to the floor — that Molotov of nostalgia and exhilaration, the immigrant song.
 It’s a feeling iZCALLi — named for the Mexican birthplace of member-siblings Miguel (lead guitar/vocals) and Brenda Avina (bass) and the Nahuatl word for rebirth — knows well.
-Born on both sides of the border (drummer Luiggy Ramirez hails from Colorado) and formed in the Denver over ten years ago, iZCALLi has, over the course of three LPs and a thousand shows, swigged its evolving sound from both wells of tradition, from Latin-tinged echoes to punching metal to filthy blues, in English and in Español.
-The result is a loyal flock of fans of every color, from every background, rich or poor.
-The result is RETI=Rock En Tu Idioma, a community for making rock n roll, the music of the melting pot, which is deeply American and knows no frontiers.
-This is iZCALLi’s appeal: the kind of music that makes you leave home and return, exhilarating live shows that celebrate tradition and kin, that unite what you find with what you left behind, and open the heart, so you know you are home.
-The band looks forwadr to promoting their new album titled iZCALLi IV recently released in January 2018 at The Historic Bluebird Theater in Denver.
+Born on both sides of the border (drummer Luiggy Ramirez hails from Colorado) and formed in the Denver over a decade ago, iZCALLi has, over the course of five LPs and a thousand shows, swigged its evolving sound from both wells of tradition, from Latin-tinged echoes to punching rock to filthy blues, in English and in Español.
+The result is a loyal flock of fans of every color, from every background.
+The result is iZCALLi, the music of the melting pot, which is deeply American and knows no frontiers, the kind of music that makes you leave home and return.
+Exhilarating live shows that celebrate tradition and kin, that unite what you find with what you left behind, and open the heart, so you know you are home.